 A True Leader Manages Fear

-The company may not create the negative situation.
+The company may not create a negative situation.
 It could be certain supervisors who fear that specific employees threaten the manager’s job.
 While this may not be the case, an insecure boss can impede the growth of those under him, even if it hurts the company.

 It is up to the owners of the company to make sure all supervisors understand the importance of fostering leadership.
 Those managers who can’t create this environment due to their own insecurities may be better off elsewhere.